A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Abstract

 \section{Abstract}

-Process capability indices such as $C_{pk}$ are widely used for manufacturing decisions, yet are typically applied via deterministic thresholding of finite-sample estimates, ignoring uncertainty and leading to unstable outcomes near the capability boundary.
-This paper reformulates capability approval as a decision-risk calibration problem, quantifying the probability of misclassification under finite-sample variability.
-We propose an uncertainty-aware hybrid framework that combines a statistically grounded baseline with a data-driven residual learner, where the baseline provides an interpretable approximation of failure risk and the residual captures systematic deviations due to non-normality, measurement effects, and finite-sample uncertainty.
-A nested Monte Carlo procedure is introduced to approximate oracle decision risk under controlled synthetic settings, enabling direct evaluation of probabilistic calibration.
-Empirical results show that conventional approaches exhibit substantial miscalibration in near-threshold regimes, while the proposed framework provides a structured and uncertainty-aware representation of decision risk that remains stable under stricter leak-free evaluation.
-The framework is simple, compatible with existing capability metrics, and readily deployable in industrial analytics systems.
+Process capability indices are widely used in manufacturing quality control, but capability approval is often implemented by directly thresholding finite-sample estimates, which can produce unstable and poorly calibrated decisions near the approval boundary.
+This paper develops a hybrid statistical--learning framework for capability-based decision support in manufacturing.
+The proposed UC-Cap approach combines a statistically grounded capability baseline with a residual learning component that uses process, distributional, specification-related, and measurement-related features to refine capability-decision risk estimates under non-ideal manufacturing conditions.
+The statistical baseline preserves the interpretability of classical capability analysis, while the learning component provides data-driven correction for systematic deviations arising from non-normality, measurement effects, and finite-sample variability.
+A nested Monte Carlo evaluation is introduced to assess probabilistic calibration under controlled synthetic settings, and an empirical manufacturing study is used to examine decision behavior under realistic capability data.
+Results show that deterministic thresholding can lead to substantial instability and miscalibration in near-boundary regimes, whereas the proposed framework provides calibrated risk estimates, interpretable decision outputs, and improved support for capability approval decisions.
+The framework is compatible with existing capability-analysis workflows and can be integrated into manufacturing quality decision-support systems.